 What if I think a course is of poor quality or an instructor is unfair?
 Talk with the instructor first.
-If the situation is not resolved, notify the program director or department chair.
+If the situation is not resolved, notify the department chair or the Associate Dean for Academic Affairs & Assessment.
 Such information is important if improvement is to be brought about now or in the future.
 Remember that even if changes cannot be made immediately, your comments are taken seriously.